A Note on Over- and Under-Representation Among Populations with Normally-Distributed Traits: Right-Tail Dominance

-As was seen in Theorem \ref{prop1}, if $P_1$ has either greater variance than $P_2$, or the same variance and higher mean, then $P_1$ will strongly dominate $P_2$ in the right tail.
-Moreoever, as pointed out by Feingold, ``Most important, what might appear to be trivial group differences in both variability and central tendency can cumulate to yield very appreciable differences between the groups in numbers of extreme scorers" \citep[p.~11]{vob59}.
+As was seen in Theorem~\ref{prop1}, if $P_1$ has either greater variance than $P_2$, or the same variance and higher mean, then $P_1$ will strongly dominate $P_2$ in the right tail ; see Figure~\ref{feingold2}.
+Moreover, as pointed out by Feingold, ``Most important, what might appear to be trivial group differences in both variability and central tendency can cumulate to yield very appreciable differences between the groups in numbers of extreme scorers" \cite[p.~11]{vob59}.
 The next example, a slight modification of the numerical example suggested by Feingold, illustrates this observation with two normal distributions that are close in mean value (100 vs. 101) and in standard deviation (10 vs. 11).

-\begin{exam} Suppose a population $X$ consists of two mutually exclusive subpopulations $X_1$ and $X_2$, where the values of a given trait are normally distributed with distributions $P_1$ and $P_2$ as in Example \ref{ex7feb-1}(ii), as shown in Figure \ref{meanVar1}(center).
+\begin{example} Suppose a population $X$ consists of two mutually exclusive subpopulations $X_1$ and $X_2$, where the values of a given trait are normally distributed with distributions $P_1 \sim N(100, 10^2)$ and $P_2 \sim N(101,11^2)$, respectively, as shown in Figure~\ref{meanVar1}(center).
 Assuming an equal number of each group in the overall population $X$, routine calculations with standard \textit{erf} function programs and Newton's method yield that among the top one tenth of 1\% of the combined population, approximately 82\% of the individuals will be type $X_2$.
-(To put this in perspective, 0.1\% of the current population of India is more than 1.3 million people.) \end{exam}
+(To put this in perspective, 0.1\% of the current population of India is more than 1.3 million people.) \end{example}

+Note: The results in Theorem~\ref{prop1} and Corollary~\ref{cor1} for normal distributions only depend on first-order asymptotic terms, and the question of which more general classes of distributions with rapidly decaying tails satisfy the same conclusions is left to the interested reader.